wmfs/tymly/README.md

 _An open source low-code platform that's built for collaboration_

 ## <a name="environment-variables"></a>Environment
 This here is a [monorepo](http://www.drmaciver.com/2016/10/why-you-should-use-a-single-repository-for-all-your-companys-projects/).
-Each of the [packages](https://github.com/wmfs/tymly/tree/master/packages) and [plugins](https://github.com/wmfs/tymly/tree/master/plugins) maintained inside this repository are independently published on [npmjs.com](https://www.npmjs.com/).
+All of the [packages](https://github.com/wmfs/tymly/tree/master/packages) and [plugins](https://github.com/wmfs/tymly/tree/master/plugins) maintained inside this repository are independently published on [npmjs.com](https://www.npmjs.com/).

 * __Ordinarily you should refer to each package's specific installation instructions.__